SarvarKh/ofn-wiki/Releasing.md

 ### Draft the release

 Draft a [new release](https://github.com/openfoodfoundation/openfoodnetwork/releases/new) in the Github UI. **Base the release on the commit with the last merged PR you want to include** ('Target->Recent Commits') and not `master`.
 There's always a chance new PR's are merged between the draft is created and the actual release is published, so this makes the release consistent.
+If you take a look at the master branch in [Semaphore](https://semaphoreci.com/openfoodfoundation/openfoodnetwork-2/branches/master), you should see the Transifex commit you made in the steps above ("Update all locales with the latest Transifex translations").

 **Make sure the notes can be understood by humans** using the types of changes specified by [Keep a changelog](https://keepachangelog.com) and use only the sections that have at least one PR in it.
 Keep in mind these notes are the source of truth for everyone: devs, product people and users.
 Mention any dependencies on [ofn-install](https://github.com/openfoodfoundation/ofn-install) as well.